Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Modelling approaches and results

 As a regression strategy to predict the values for the reference traits, Generalized Additive Models have been considered \citep[see][for an overview]{friedman2001elements}.
 These models can be expressed as follows

 where $x_1,\dots,x_p$ denote the predictors, $y$ is the outcome to be predicted and $f_j$'s are nonparametric and unspecified smooth functions.
-In the reported analyses, smoothing splines over the principal components have been considered for $f_j$.
-Note that this might lead to a gain in terms of flexibility when describing the relationship between the trait and each single predictor.
-The models were built in a step-wise fashion, considering different alternatives for each single $f_j$ \citep[see][for more details]{hastie2017generalized}.
+In the reported analyses, smoothing splines over the principal components have been considered for $f_j$; this might lead to a gain in terms of flexibility when describing the relationship between the trait and each single predictor.
+Note that similar spline-based approaches, considering PLS instead of PCA, have been already fruitfully adopted in the chemometrics framework and it might have been interesting to test them on the dataset provided \citep[see e.g.][]{durand2001local,kramer2008penalized}.\\ The models were built in a step-wise fashion, considering different alternatives for each single $f_j$ \citep[see][for more details]{hastie2017generalized}.
 More specifically, for example, $x_1$ could enter in the model either linearly or modelled by means of a spline with 2, 3 or 4 equivalent degrees of freedom.
 Different combinations corresponding to the possible choices have been tested and the best one was selected according to the Akaike information criterion (AIC).

 Figure \ref{fig:fig1Gio} shows the normal QQ-plots for the residuals of the three models, one for each reference trait.
 They tend to follow a normal distribution, especially for the pH, with some discrepancies on the tails for the other two traits.
 The plots served as a partial confirmation about the soundness of the adopted modelling strategy which consequently has been considered to predict the trait values for the testing set.
 All the analyses were carried out using the \texttt{R} software \citep{RCoreTeam2020}.